BLCM/bl3mods/python_mod_helpers/README-textmesh.md

 There's a few things which might be good to have in here which aren't currently supported.

+- Character spacing, at least for the `titlecard` font, could still use some work.
+Specifically, the letter A seems to be shifted too far to the right.
+It doesn't always look bad, but some chars like V, K, and T are maybe shifted slightly left, too, which can exacerbate it.
+  `Katagawa` ends up with a somewhat isolated `at` at the beginning, and `Ava` has a big ol' space after the V.  `Name` looks basically fine, though if you look closely you can tell that the `A` could use some nudging.
 - We could probably press some characters like `i` into service as punctuation of various sorts.
 It could probably be converted into periods, commas, quotation marks, and dahses, given appropriate